dylpark/SeeFood-CoreML/README.md

 ![App Brewery Banner](https://github.com/londonappbrewery/Images/blob/master/AppBreweryBanner.png)

-# Todoey ✓
+# SeeFood ✓

 ## Our Goal

-The objective of this tutorial is to understand how to save data in iOS.
-We'll look at various choices and learn to use UserDefaults, Core Data and Realm.
+The objective of this tutorial is to introduce students to CoreML.

 ## What you will create

-A todolist app to keep track of all your tasks.
+An image recognition app to determine if an image is a hotdog or not a hotdog.

 >This is a companion project to The App Brewery's Complete iOS Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)